jelenna89/doodle/README.md

 5. I couldn't find a way to search text with jsonb, so i used java streams.
 There is also one point to improve contains is case sensitive.
 6. Also this time filter can be done on more sophisticated way
 7. Tests...
+8. Yaml files should not be in project